thewca/wcif/README.md

 ## Implementation notes

 Currently the WCA website implements most of the specification.
-The WCIF data for the given competition can be obtained via the following endpoints these will return:
+The WCIF data for the given competition can be obtained via the following endpoints:

 ###### Public endpoint